ADRobertson/Checkers-SoftwareEngineeringProject/README.txt

 Enter the command "mysql -h localhost -u root"

-Follow with the command "grant all privileges on * to user@localhost identified by 'password' with grant option;" Change user to the username you want to use and password should also be changed to the password you want (Keep the single quotes around password)
+Follow with the command "grant all privileges on * to student@localhost identified by 'hello' with grant option;"

 Enter "commit;"

 Next enter "create database checkers_space;"

-Enter "grant all on checkers_space.* to user identified by 'password';" Again user and and password should be the username and password you entered before
+Enter "grant all on checkers_space.* to student identified by 'hello';"

 Now you can exit by entering "exit"

-Next log into the account you made by entering "mysql -h localhost -u user -p" user is your username
+Next log into the account you made by entering "mysql -h localhost -u student -p"

-It will ask for your password so enter it and hit enter
+It will ask for your password so enter "hello" and hit enter

 Then enter "use checkers_space;"